 All things considered, to successfully market a product, companies ought to strive to create comprehensive advertising campaigns.
 This will draw the necessary attention to their brand.
 The inclusion of an inclusive communication strategy characteristic of B2C marketing is vital.

 All in all, through the integration of digital tools and platforms, B2C marketers have access to:

 - Response to content.

 B2C marketing is, then, a model that erases the HCP as the intermediary of information.
-Instead, it functions as another source of information and aid in a patient’s journey into treatment and wellness.
-Following then a customer-centric approach that puts it in touch with Omnichannel marketing practices.
+Instead, it functions as another source of information and aids in a patient’s journey into treatment and wellness.
+Following then is a customer-centric approach that puts it in touch with Omnichannel marketing practices.
 Communication is created on different on- and offline platforms within a single, unified flow.